 How do I know if it’s time to apply fertilizer?

 Look for vegetation showing signs of poor growth, poorly colored leaves (pale green to yellow), leaf size smaller than normal, earlier than normal fall coloring and leaf drop, twig or branch dieback, or little annual twig growth.
 The method to use when applying fertilizer depends on the type of fertilizer and the plant’s needs.
 Your soil type will determine how often you should apply fertilizer.
 Consult your soil test report.

 Fertilizer is not plant food.
 Symptoms of poor growth are not always related to low levels of nutrients in the soil.
-Poor plant growth can be due to heavily compacted soil, stressed induced by insects, diseases, and weeds, or dramatic weather conditions, such as drought.
+Poor plant growth can be due to heavily compacted soil, stress induced by insects, diseases, and weeds, or dramatic weather conditions, such as drought.